These are why I can't stop raving about Whispering Palms

 There's also an area for massages.

-I love sleeping in hammocks.
-I usually pack a hammock wherever I go camping.
+I love sleeping in hammocks and usually pack one whenever I go camping.

-All rooms have hammocks available and the management made it easy to hang the hammocks everywhere in the resorts.
-Trees have hooks for hammocks.
+All rooms have hammocks available, and the management has made it easy to hang hammocks throughout the resort, with hooks on trees for this purpose.

-We were the minorities.
-The only Filipinos there were me, my travel companion, and a local television executive, who was with another Filipino based in Germany.
-Plus, of course the hotel staff.
+The owner, resort manager, dive master, and assistant are all German, and the majority of guests are also German.
+We were in the minority, with only a few Filipinos present, including myself, my travel companion, and a local television executive, who was with another Filipino based in Germany.
+Plus, the hotel staff.
+However, the resort's setup made it easy for everyone to interact and get acquainted.

-When the dinner buffet is ready, guests are ushered to the dining hall, which leads me to my next.
+When the dinner buffet is ready, guests are ushered to the dining hall, leading me to my next point:

-I do not eat pork but no worries.
-Even if it is a lechon buffet, there are so many other delicious choices.
+I don't eat pork, but no worries.
+Even if it's a lechon buffet, there are so many other delicious choices.
 Stefan is a good chef.
-Another great thing about the buffet, it is cheaper than most buffets in Metro Manila.
+Another great thing about the buffet is that it is cheaper than most buffets in Metro Manila.

 Before we went back to the city proper, we decided to borrow bikes from the resort and go around the island.

-The resort has maps available, only in German, but they can translated to English.
+The resort has maps available, only in German, but they can be translated into English.

 We decided to see more of Sipaway Island's coastlines, ports, and its Banyan Tree.

-Whispering Palms is really one of my best resort experiences.
-It is one of the places I like to go back to, and I usually do not like going back to the places I already visited.
-Maybe next time, we will stay longer.
+Whispering Palms is truly one of my best resort experiences.
+It is a place I'd love to revisit, and I usually don't enjoy going back to places I've already visited.
+Perhaps next time, we'll stay longer.

 Other Good Travels